Latitude9527/EMC1DB/README.md

 ```

 ## Acknowledgement
+The code base is built with ultralytics and RT-DETR.
+Thanks for the great implementations!

-This work was supported by the Key R$\&$D Program of Shandong Province, China (2024TSGC0109)
+This work was supported by the Key R&D Program of Shandong Province, China (2024TSGC0109)

 ## Citation